-- They should know how to share images via e-mail as standard e-mail attachments and, on Windows, using the Photo Mail feature. - Students should be able to create an Online Album from scratch or by converting an existing album, and be aware of the sharing options for an Online Album. - They should know how to export photos and projects to CD or DVD and how to prepare images for use on the Web.
+- They should know how to share images via e-mail as standard e-mail attachments. - Students should be able to create a Private Web Album at Adobe Revel from scratch or by converting an existing album, and be aware of the sharing and collaboration options for Mobile Albums. - They should know how to export photos and projects to CD or DVD and how to prepare images for use on the Web.